10 Activities The Whole Family Can Enjoy In The Lake District

 For those looking for a bit of physical activity, head to the trails and enjoy a bit of mountain biking on your visit.

-Grizedale Forest and Whinlatter Forest have some great tracks suitable for all ages, and there are lots of independent routes dotted throughout the area.
+Grizedale Forest and Whinlatter Forest have some great tracks suitable for all ages.
+There are lots of independent routes dotted throughout the area.

 Check out this guide for more information.